Shade45vr/50mb.ml/README.md

-# pomfe.co
+# 12k.moe

-Pomfe.co's Source Code
+12k.moe's Source Code

 # What you need for this source:
 * Nginx --> http://nginx.org/en/ (Recommended)